 6. Create a front-end form to submit listings

-Front-end forms are a great addition when you build a directory website with WordPress because your users can simply fill them in when they want to submit a listing.
-That way you don’t need to design each one individually to display it.
+Front-end forms are a great addition to building a directory website with WordPress because your users can simply fill them in when they want to submit a listing.
+You don’t need to design each one individually to display it.

 Below is how I made one for my classic cars directory website.
 I created it using Toolset’s drag and drop forms editor.

 - Go to Toolset -> Post Forms and click Add New.

 - You will now see the forms wizard.
 Click Continue.

 - Fill out the settings for your form including the post type it’s for, the status of the post once it’s submitted and whether or not the post expires.
 Click Continue.

 - You will now see Toolset’s drag and drop editor for forms.
 Choose which fields you want to appear in your form.
 You can also add extra elements depending on what information you want each post to display.
 Click Continue.

 - Add any email notifications you want to send as soon as a form is submitted.
 For example, below I have added an email to send to users once they submit a new listing to tell them it is in review.
 Click Finish.

 - Our form is ready but we still need to display it on the front-end.
 We can use the same approach when displaying our search and templates.
 Head to Toolset -> Layouts, create a new Layout and click to insert the cell.